 The first step is to find your ride.
 If you don't already own a bike, there are a few ways to rent a bike for the day or by the hour.

 Capital Bikeshare is an easy and convenient place to start.
-With over 4,000 bikes and 500 docking stations across the DC metro area, cyclists can rent a bike for a single trip, by the day, or even opt for an annual membership.
+With 5,000 bikes and over 600 docking stations across the DC metro area, cyclists can rent a bike for a single trip, by the day, or even opt for an annual membership.
 Their website offers station maps and directions on how to use their service so riders can plan their trip ahead of time and find stations local to both home and the office.

 2. Plan your Route